Mexico City Safety. My Personal Experience Backpacking through Mexico's Capital City

 Safety considerations in Condesa and Roma

 Known for their bohemian vibe, trendy cafes, and bustling nightlife, these neighbourhoods felt safe, even during evening strolls.
 The streets are well-lit and populated, which makes a huge difference in feeling secure.
-The thing that makes these places feel safer are the evening activities.
-Generally there are restaurants and people milling about, relaxing, having a drink after a hard day at work or couple going for dinner!
-You are not far from a place of refuge if for whatever reason you need it, but generally, you wont!
+There are restaurants and people milling about, relaxing, having a drink after looksing for a good time.
+You are not far from a place of refuge (restaurant or bar) if for whatever reason you need it, but generally, you wont.
 The areas are more affluent and you can kind of feel that in the air!
-If you are in Mexico then you should visit this area to really take in a bit of everyday Mexico, but whilst you should be a little careful at night, generally you should not have much trouble in these districts.
+If you are in Mexico then you should visit this area to really take in a bit of everyday Mexico.
+Whilst you should be a little careful at night, generally you should not have much trouble in these districts.

 I have put together a self guided walking tour for Roma so if you have half a day to kill and want to understand more about the architecture of the area then please find it below.